intelsdi-x/AzureStackTP3Scripts/README.md

 # AzureStackTP3Scripts
-Script for Autorization and Marketplace Items
+1. Scripts for Autorization and Marketplace Items
+2. Scripts for Pre and PostDeployments Checks

-## To work with the Azure’s Resource Manager on setup and get Authorization Token use this scripts:<br>
+## 1. To work with the Azure’s Resource Manager on setup and get Authorization Token use this scripts:<br>

 Requirement: Install Module AzureRM by on time run: onetimerun.ps1 For Azure Stack TP2 use - Authentication AADTP2.ps1